3 days in Barcelona: What to do, see and eat!

 Explore Barcelona´s Golden Quarter

 Barcelona is the ultimate home of modernism.
 In every bit and corner of the city, you will get the touch of the historiographic denomination.
-Amid of the entire city, the central part is known as Quadrat d’Or or Golden Quarter.
+Amid of the entire city, the central part is known as Quadrat d’Or (Golden Quarter).

 It is a magnificent hub of striking buildings with beautiful interiors which were constructed by Gaudi and other renowned architects of the late 19th century.
 One of the beautiful must-see architecture which is present there is Casa Mila (popularly known as La Pedrera).